pbalduino/menios/docs/road/road_to_shell.md

 This roadmap captures every dependency for shipping a **minimally functional interactive shell** on meniOS.
 The goal is for users to boot the OS, reach a prompt, type commands, execute programs, and see their output without relying on developer shortcuts.

+> **Milestone Update (v0.1.0, 2025-10-13):** All criteria below are now met and ship in the meniOS v0.1.0 release—the first build where users can spend meaningful time inside the mosh shell.

 ## Definition of "Minimal Shell"

 A release that meets this milestone must satisfy all of the following: